The Stretching Trap Aging Athletes Must Avoid

 Beyond Stretching: The Role of Massage

 Here's something many don't realize: stretching alone won't get rid of muscle knots.
 That's where massage comes in.
 Regular massage therapy, especially techniques like myofascial release, can work out those knots and trigger points that limit your flexibility.
-Think of it as smoothing out the wrinkles in your body's fabric.
+At Elite Healers Sports Massage in Midtown East, this is the work we do every day for aging athletes across New York City.

 Modern Life, Modern Problems